47tibo/findFlickr/README.md

 ## Implementation, issues, solutions

-  - all code is wrapped within an immediate function: avoid polluting namespace and allow to retrieve reliable references on basic elements (eg window)
+  - all code is wrapped within an immediate function: avoid polluting namespace and allow to retrieve reliable references on basic elements (eg `window`)
   - the only access point to the interface is the FindFlickr property, created on the global object.
-This property is a function which wraps the instanciation statement (facade pattern)
+This property is a function which wraps the instanciation statement (*facade pattern*)
-  - at first I used the jQuery constructor to instanciate and append to the DOM the UI elements (HTML5 elements, like section).
+  - at first I used the jQuery constructor to instanciate and append to the DOM the UI elements (HTML5 elements, like `section`).
 Unfortunately this approach raised some bug under IE8- and finally I handled those elements with JS API's statements.
 Ultimately most of DOM manipulations are done *natively*
-  - I first tried to use XHR to retrieve datas but that implied to work in a CORS mode and it was buggy under IE. I resolved the issue by using jQuery's JSONP.
+  - I first tried to use XHR to retrieve the datas but that implied working in a *CORS mode* and it was buggy under IE. I resolved the issue by using jQuery's JSONP.
   - I crafted a little GIF to act as a spinner